Luismunguiasalas/leet-code-questions-6/README.md

 1436 destination city
 1450 Number of Students Doing Homework at a Given Time 1464 Maximum Product of Two Elements in an Array
-1304 Find N Unique Integers Sum up to Zero 1370.
-Increasing Decreasing String 1374.
-Generate a String With Characters That Have Odd Counts
+1304 Find N Unique Integers Sum up to Zero
+1370 Increasing Decreasing String
+1374 Generate a String With Characters That Have Odd Counts 728 Self Dividing Numbers
+1351 Count Negative Numbers in a Sorted Matrix
+905 sort array by parity